 Read more on setting up your shipping options.

-As a new eBay seller, you will be subject to selling limits for some time.
-This means you will have a limit of 10 items with a total value of up to $500 per month.
-If you have reached one of these criteria, you will have to wait until the first day of the next calendar month to list more items or to request a limit increase.
+As an eBay seller, you will be subject to certain selling limits.
+Selling limits are unique for each selling account based on various factors, such as selling performance and behaviours or the risk associated with the types of items listed on an account.
+You will have a limit of items and their total value to list and/or sell.
+If you have reached one of these criteria, you will have to wait until next calendar month to list more items or to request a limit increase.

 It’s time to ship your first order